It may be a small place, but these sustainable fashion brands from New Zealand prove the nation is full of talent!

 By Frederique Gulcher

-There are 60 million sheep in New Zealand, give or take, and approximately zero hobbits.
+There are 60 million sheep in New Zealand, give or take.
+And approximately zero hobbits.
 But there is plenty of space showcasing a verdant, beautiful land that sparks a love of nature by all those who lay eyes on it.

 For example?
 Here, we’ve found 5 seriously chic sustainable fashion brands from New Zealand that care for the environment, without compromising effortless elegance.

 The colours of New Zealand’s summer have inspired the latest collection of Maggie Marilyn’s eponymous label.
 This is only her fourth collection, but there is nothing fledgling about this designer.

-Maggie’s garments are like works of art that are exquisitely assembled, beautified by a sunkissed colour palette and featuring distinctive ruffles, pleats and ruching.
-This is called liveable luxury, but like Masami Clothing, this is more than Saturday morning mooch wear for a coffee with the girls.
+Maggie’s garments are like works of art.
+They are exquisitely assembled, beautified by a sun-kissed colour palette and featuring distinctive ruffles, pleats and ruching.
+This is truly liveable luxury.
+But at the same time, it could be Saturday morning mooch wear for a coffee with the girls.

-Like her counterparts, Maggie wants to make fashion fair – living wages and attention to the impact on the environment are two of her top priorities.
-At the same time, she wants her designs to reflect who she is – an optimist and environmentalist with elegance: “To me, the world right now feels slightly broken, but clothes can transport us to a dreamworld,” says Maggie.
+Like her counterparts, Maggie wants to make fashion fair.
+Living wages and attention to the impact on the environment are two of her top priorities.
+At the same time, she wants her designs to reflect who she is – an optimist and environmentalist with elegance.
+“To me, the world right now feels slightly broken.
+But clothes can transport us to a dreamworld,” says Maggie.
 “A world that is brighter, sunnier, warmer with less darkness.”

 Cheers to that!

 The brand’s Director and key designer Gosia Piatek manages a small team who produce certified organic, non-toxic and fair trade clothing from seed to garment.
 Designed in New Zealand and produced in SA8000 certified factories in India, Kowtow’s philosophy revolves around trying to fix the flaws in the fast-fashion industry.

-Her garments are a celebration of the subtle beauty of the world around us in New Zealand – she describes her pieces as well considered, pared back and with a story to tell.
+Her garments are a celebration of the subtle beauty of the world around New Zealand.
+She describes her pieces as well considered, pared back and with a story to tell.

 Masami Clothing designer Julie Puddick hand makes and cuts limited collections, each with her signature style softness combined with sharp tailoring.
-She sources textiles, trims and embellishments from local secondhand stores, international fabric specialists and vintage boutiques.
+She sources textiles, trims and embellishments from local second-hand stores, international fabric specialists and vintage boutiques.